Find Trade Colleges

 • Appointment Clerk

-There were about 1,053,700 jobs for Receptionist or Information Clerk in 2016 (in the United States).
+In the United States, there were 1,053,700 jobs for Receptionist or Information Clerk in 2016.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 95,500 new jobs for Receptionist or Information Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 151,100 job openings in this field each year.
+The BLS estimates 151,100 yearly job openings in this field.

 undefined